ozkzrl/DevOps_Aws_Networking_Python_Linux_HandsOn_and_LectureNotes/DevOps/hands-on/Docker/docker-10-difference-between-exec-form-shell-form-and-CMD-ENTRYPOINT-instructions/README.md

 hello Joe
 ```

-- Now, run the `entrypoint-cmd` image as Below.
+- Now, run the `entrypoint-cmd` image as below.

 ```bash
 docker run entrypoint-cmd Osvaldo hello Osvaldo
 ```

-- Notice that we can override `CMD` instruction but we can not override `ENTRYPOINT` instruction.
+- Notice that we can override `CMD` instruction, but we can not override `ENTRYPOINT` instruction.

 ## Part 4 - `ARG` instruction